jdkato/action-test/README.md

 # action-test

-This is a very interesting sentence.
+This is a interesting sentence.

-Here's anthoer sentence with a typo.
+Here's another sentence with a typo.

 Here is another sentence.

+That's very good.